digital-asset/daml/unreleased.rst

 - [DAML Triggers] Added ``exerciseByKeyCmd`` and ``dedupExerciseByKey`` to exercise a choice given the contract key instead of the contract id.
+- [DAML Triggers] ``getTemplates`` has been renamed to ``getContracts`` to describe its behavior more accurately.
+  ``getTemplates`` still exists as a compatiblity helper but it is deprecated and will be removed in a future SDK release.